WilliamMorales1/IntensifierResearch/README.md

 This is the code I used to analyze a number of Spanish transcripts for sociolinguistic research.

-Stuff you'll need: Python and Jupyter (I recommend just downloading [VSCode](https://code.visualstudio.com/download)and adding the Python and Jupyter extensions) and [TagAnt](https://www.laurenceanthony.net/software/tagant/)
+Stuff you'll need: Python and Jupyter (I recommend just downloading [VSCode](https://code.visualstudio.com/download) and adding the Python and Jupyter extensions) and [TagAnt](https://www.laurenceanthony.net/software/tagant/)

 1. Dowload all the files on the GitHub by going to Code -> Dowload Zip.
 You put the files whereever you want.
 2. Put the original .docx transcript files in datos/original.